LordKthulhu/CREAMSPoster2023/README.md

 # Hydration-based multi-physics modelling of cementitious materials for 3D printing

 Supplementary material for the 33rd ALERT Workshop poster session.
+The digital version of the poster is available in this repository.

 Author's contact:
 Maxime PIERRE